-This year’s Autumn Domestic Firewood Collection Season will open 8 March 2013 to 30 June 2013.
+The Autumn Domestic Firewood Collection Season is open from 1 March 2014 until 30 June 2014

-During this time firewood can be collected for personal use, without a permit, from designated firewood collection areas within state forests or from parks and reserves where collection is allowed.
+During the season firewood can be collected for personal use from designated firewood collection areas within state forests or from parks and reserves where collection is allowed.

 Firewood collection is subject to available supply, fire danger ratings, flooding, wet weather and other conditions determining safe access to tracks and forest.